-"That this House concurs in the recommendation of the Lok Sabha that the Rajya Sabha do join in the Joint Committee of the Houses on the Bill to provide for the formation of certain Government or Government-associated banks as subsidiaries of the State Bank of India and for the constitution, management and control of the subsidiary banks so formed, and for matters connected therewith, or incidental thereto, and resolves that the following members of the Rajya Sabha be nominated to serve on the said Joint Committee -----
+"That this House concurs in the recommendation of the Lok Sabha that the Rajya Sabha do join in the Joint Committee of the Houses on the Bill to provide for the formation of certain Government or Government-associated banks as subsidiaries the of State Bank of India and for the constitution, management and control of the subsidiary banks so formed, and for matters connected therewith, or incidental thereto, and resolves that the following members of the Rajya Sabha be nominated to serve on the said Joint Committee:-

-Shri K. P. Madhavan Nair, Shri Tikaram Paliwal, Shri Jaspat Roy K^poor, Shrimati Pushpalata Das, Shri J. K. Modi, Dr. Anup Singh, Shri N. M. Lingam, Syed Mazhar Imam, Shri J. P. Agrawal, Shri Niranjan Singh, Shri Perath Narayanan Nair,
+Shri K. P. Madhavan Nair, Shri Tikaram Paliwal, Shri Jaspat Roy Kapoor, Shrimati Pushpalata Das, Shri J. K. Modi, Dr. Anup Singh, Shri N. M. Lingam, Syed Mazhar Imam, Shri J. P. Agrawal, Shri Niranjan Singh, Shri Perath Narayanan Nair, [6 MAY 1959]

-Shri Harihar Patel, Shri Mulka Govinda Reddy, Dr. P, J. Thomas, and .
-Dr. B. Gopala Reddi."
+Shri Harihar Patel, Shri Mulka Govinda Reddy.
+Dr. P. J. Thomas, and Dr. B. Gopala Reddi."